adambard/learnxinyminutes-docs/r.html.markdown

 # You can do arithmetic on two vectors with length greater than 1,
 # so long as the larger vector's length is an integer multiple of the smaller
 c(1,2,3) + c(1,2,3) # 2 4 6
+# Since a single number is a vector of length one, scalars are applied
+# elementwise to vectors
+(4 * c(1,2,3) - 2) / 2 # 1 3 5
+# Except for scalars, use caution when performing arithmetic on vectors with
+# different lengths.
+Although it can be done,
+c(1,2,3,1,2,3) * c(1,2) # 1 4 3 2 2 6
+# Matching lengths is better practice and easier to read
+c(1,2,3,1,2,3) * c(1,2,1,2,1,2)

 # CHARACTERS
 # There's no difference between strings and characters in R